 4. Seen as More Trustworthy

-People with brown eyes are seen as more trustworthy.
-A Czech study found that participants looking at photos of people with brown eyes rated them more trustworthy than those with blue eyes.3
+Brown-eyed people are seen as more trustworthy.
+A Czech study found that participants looking at photos of people with brown eyes rated them more reliable than those with blue eyes.3

 5. Fewer Hearing Problems